 Cartilage and Grafts

 If you are considering rhinoplasty, taking a look at the results enjoyed by other patients is just the beginning.
-The next step is to talk to a facial plastic surgeon, such as Dr. Jeffrey Epstein, about the surgery.
-During a consultation, Dr. Epstein will evaluate your nose and make recommendations based on what you hope to get from the surgery.
+The next step is to talk to a facial plastic surgeon, such as Dr. Anthony Bared, about the surgery.
+During a consultation, Dr. Bared will evaluate your nose and make recommendations based on what you hope to get from the surgery.